arkime/arkime/README.md

 * It is possible to set up a Moloch ``viewer`` on a machine that doesn't capture any data that gateways all requests.

-  - It is also possible to place apache in front of moloch, so it can handle the authentication and pass the username on to moloch
+  - It is also possible to place Apache in front of Moloch, so it can handle the authentication and pass the username on to Moloch.
-  - This is how we deploy it
+  - This is how we deploy it.

 * A shared password stored in the Moloch configuration file is used to encrypt password hashes AND for inter-Moloch communication.